 Infinite Campus is the district student information system.
-This system connects staff, students, parents, and administrators by allowing them to quickly and easily share information.
+This system connects staff, students, parents, and administrators by allowing them to quickly and easily share informationshare information quickly and easily.
 For example, teachers upload attendance electronically at one end of the system and these records are instantly available to both student and parents via a secure Internet portal, or window, to the student's data.
 Each student and parent have his or her own unique portal account.
 If you need help accessing the portal, send an email to ParentPortalHelp@turnerusd202.org.